CFX-0/CPP_scientific_calculator/README.md

   • Fraction

-Ik ive just learn the basic of c++ so theres alot of room for improvements so if anyone come across this and can help me, that would really made my day, thank you.
+Ik ive just learn the basics of c++ so theres alot of room for improvements so if anyone come across this and can help me, that would really made my day, thank you.

 liquidfy_